cran/mergen/README.md

 ### Prerequisites

-- Make an AI account
+- Make an AI platform account.
+Choices are openai.com, neets.ai (at the time of writing free with some limits), replicate.com , perplexity.ai etc.
+  In addition, you can locally run an LLM in server mode and you can interact with it via API.
+One example is [GPT4all](https://gpt4all.io/index.html).
+Some of these solutions are not tested but should work with mergen.
 - [Create an OpenAI API
-  key](https://platform.openai.com/account/api-keys) to use with the package
+  key](https://platform.openai.com/docs/api-reference/introduction) to use with the package
 - [Create a replicate API key](https://replicate.com/pricing)
 - Set up the API key in R